stephenclemmer/data-structures-and-algorithms/javascript/code-challenges/README.md

 The daily challenges will be posted by the instructor at the end of lecture every day.
 Plan to focus on this task with your partner every day after class until 6 p.m., completing as much as possible during this time, then complete the remainder of the challenges on your own, as needed.

-## Challenge Execution and Testing
+## Challenge Execution and Testing.

 At the end of lecture each day, a new challenge will be published in Canvas.
 Copy the contents of the file into **this folder** in the `data-structures-and-algorithms` repository and work on the individual problems for the day.
 It's a good practice to add and commit regularly as you finish each problem in the day's challenge.
 When you are finished, push your branch to GitHub to create a PR.